(The Last Starfighter)

 - Standard Issue Sidearm [BODY 04, Energy Blast: 04, Ammo: 06, R#3, Cost: 11].
 There are three extra ammo clips with belt.

-The Navigator sits about 10 feet behind and slightly elevated from the gunner (Starfighter).
-From there he navigates the ship, maintains life support, and propulsion systems.
+The Navigator sits about 10 feet (3m) behind and slightly elevated from the gunner, called the Starfighter.
+From this seat they navigates the ship, maintain life support, and propulsion systems.
 Among other things.

 The Navigator has the option of handing over the controls to the Starfighter when evasive maneuvering is required.
-But, if the Starfighter is maneuvering he isn’t using the weapons systems!
+But, if the Starfighter is maneuvering they aren’t using the weapons systems!